RoshanJose7/farm-tech/README.md

 # Connect Tech Blog Site

-- A Full Stack Web App for our StartUp
+- A Landing Page for Krishi Tech

 ## Technologies Used

-- Front End is built Using ReactJS, and a CSS Pre-Processor called SASS
+- Front end is built with React + TypeScript
-- The Back End is Built on NodeJS with Express, and MongoDB as the DataBase
+- Firebase as BAAS